Paul Hunt (academic)

-Paul Hunt, a New Zealand and British national, is a human rights expert who specialises in economic, social and cultural rights.
-In January 2019, he took up office as Chief Commissioner at the New Zealand Human Rights Commission.
+Paul Hunt is British-New Zealand human rights expert who specialises in economic, social and cultural rights.
+Between 2019–2024, he held the office of Chief Commissioner at the New Zealand Human Rights Commission.

-Formally a Senior Lecturer at the University of Waikato and a Professor of Law at the Human Rights Centre, University of Essex.
+Formerly a Senior Lecturer at the University of Waikato he is Professor of Law at the Human Rights Centre, University of Essex.
 He has held senior UN human rights appointments, including Member of the UN Committee on Economic, Social and Cultural Rights, UN Special Rapporteur on the right to the highest attainable standard of health and Senior Human Rights Advisor to the Assistant WHO Director-General, Flavia Bustreo.

 Background

 In 1979, he graduated from Cambridge University (UK) with a law degree.
-Between 1982-1985, he worked for Kingsley Napley (London) as a civil and criminal litigation solicitor, and assistant to the Senior Partner, Sir David Napley.
-In 1988, he married a New Zealander and in 1992 moved to New Zealand where he took up the position of Senior Lecturer at the University of Waikato.
+Between 1982–1985, he worked for law firm Kingsley Napley (London) as a civil and criminal litigation solicitor, and assistant to the Senior Partner, Sir David Napley.
+In 1988, he married New Zealander Joan E. Taylor and in 1992 moved to New Zealand where he took up the position of Senior Lecturer at the University of Waikato.
 In 1995, he was awarded a Masters of Jurisprudence (1st Class Hons) by the University of Waikato (New Zealand).
 In 2000, he was appointed Professor of Law at the University of Essex (UK) and also became a Visiting Professor at the University of Waikato.
-Between 2000-2018, he was an annual visitor to, and speaker in, New Zealand.
 In 2018, he moved back to New Zealand to take up the position of Chief Commissioner in the New Zealand Human Rights Commission.
-In 2018, Nicola Sturgeon, First Minister of Scotland, appointed Hunt to her Advisory Group on Human Rights Leadership.
+In January 2024 his 5-year term ended and he returned to his position as Professor at Essex University.